 A meat thermometer will help guarantee the brisket does not get over cooked.

 Remember, quality meat makes a difference in the outcome of a smoked brisket.

 Once the brisket reaches 195 degrees, use a wooden skewer to check for doneness.
 The skewer should slide in and out of the meat with ease.

-2 1/2 cups chopped smoked brisket, click here for recipe
+- 2 1/2 cups chopped smoked brisket, see below for the recipe link

 - 3/4 cup sour cream, room temperature

 - cooked egg noodles, or your favorite pasta

 - In a large pan, melt the butter over medium heat.
 Add the onions and garlic.
 Cook over medium heat, until softened, about 4 minutes.
 Add the tomato paste and brown (about 2-3 minutes).
 Stir frequently.